UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ### The effect of irrelevant predictors

-Let's take a look at an example where $K$-nearest neighbors performs worse when given more predictors to work with.
+Let's take a look at an example where K-nearest neighbors performs worse when given more predictors to work with.
 In this example, we modified the breast cancer data to have only the `Smoothness`, `Concavity`, and `Perimeter` variables from the original data.
 Then, we added irrelevant